• Start-up

 Adaptation Actions

 After considering the menu of adaptation strategies and approaches from the Adaptation Workbook, CFC staff generated several possible adaptation actions that could be implemented within Stand 57.
-The foresters opted for a blend of “resistance” and “transition” adaptation actions, because they’re trying to improve the health of existing mature trees and promote development of a new cohort composed of currently present native species and native species on the edge of their northern range.
+The foresters opted for a blend of “resistance” and “transition” adaptation actions to improve the health of existing mature trees and promote development of a new cohort composed of currently present native species and native species on the edge of their northern range.
 Their ideas were further refined by CFC staff and faculty at the University of Minnesota.
 The final harvest prescription included the following adaptation ideas:

 Area/Topic